 Originally from Geelong, Victoria, Andrew joined MRS in 2014 and was thrilled to be the inaugural College Head of Campbell Hall when it opened in 2016.

 Andrew is very proud of the fun, diverse and inclusive community that calls Campbell home.
 His greatest passion is supporting his 243 residents, and he enjoys nothing more than helping them to dream big and achieve their goals.
 His favorite events are the Campbell Commencement Dinners, held at the start of each semester.

 A passionate runner, Andrew is training for his sixth marathon in 2017.
 He lives with his partner Sophie and their pet rabbit Alfie.

 Andrew holds a Bachelor of Arts, majoring in communications and journalism, and a Masters of Education specialising in leadership, policy and change.
 Eager to develop effective models of student leadership in university halls and colleges, he will commence his PhD on the subject in 2017.

 In addition to his role as College Head, Andrew is the Manager of Leadership & Volunteering at Monash University.
 In this role, he is responsible for the design and delivery of various leadership programs, volunteering opportunities and other initiatives that enhance student employability and/or enrich the student experience

 William Lower - Deputy College Head, Campbell Hall

 William also has a keen interest in design and software development, and works on software projects in his spare time.
-Travel is another of William's passions — he enjoys learning languages and experiencing new cultures; he likes to get outdoors and explore whenever he can.
-Melbourne is one of William's favourite cities, and he is looking forward to joining the Campbell Hall team and contributing to the student life at Monash.
+Travel is another of William's passions—he enjoys learning languages and experiencing new cultures; he likes to get outdoors and explore whenever he can.
+Melbourne is one of William's favourite cities, and he is thrilled to be a part of the Campbell Hall team and contributing to student life at Monash.

 Amy Dempsey - Residential Support Assistant, Campbell Hall